filecoin-project/lotus/documentation/en/cli-lotus.md

      local   List locally imported data
      stat    Print information about a locally stored file (piece size, etc)
    RETRIEVAL:
      find                 Find data in the network
+     query-retrieval-ask  Get a miner's retrieval ask
      retrieve             Retrieve data from network
      cat                  Show data from network
      ls                   List object links
      cancel-retrieval     Cancel a retrieval deal by deal ID; this also cancels the associated transfer list-retrievals      List retrieval market deals
    STORAGE:
      deal          Initialize storage deal with a miner query-ask     Find a miners ask